By Tynker

 - Roblox’s massive user base makes it a formidable competitor for the 'creative time' of the same demographic.

-Tynker: Coding for Kids is a divisive education app that is available.
-With a 4.6/5 rating from 18.1K reviews, it receives mixed feedback from users.
+Tynker: Coding for Kids is an established education app that is available.
+With a 4.6/5 rating from 18.2K reviews, it shows polarized user reception.